moyano83/High-Performance-Spark/README.md

     * Multiple actions on the same RDD: Each action on an RDD launches its own spark job, so the lineage would be calculated again for each job.
 We can avoid this by persisting the RDD.
     * If the cost of computing each partition is very high: Storing the intermediate results can reduce the cost of failures.
 Checkpointing and persisting breaks the computation lineage, so each of the task to recompute will be smaller

-Persisting in memory is done in the executor JVM is expensive (it has to serialize de-serialize the objects), persisting in disk (like in checkopointing) is also a expensive read and write operation, checkpointing rarely yields performance improvements.
-Checkpointing prevents transformations with narrow dependencies to be combined in a single task.
+Persisting in memory is done in the executor JVM is expensive (it has to serialize de-serialize the objects), persisting in disk (like in checkpointing) is also a expensive read and write operation, checkpointing rarely yields performance improvements and prevents transformations with narrow dependencies to be combined in a single task.

 #### Persisting and cache
 This means materializing the RDD by storing it in memory on the executors to be used during the current job.
 There is 5 properties that controls each storage options passed to the `persist(StorageLevel)`.
 Calling `cache` is the same as calling `persist()` which uses the default MEMORY_ONLY:

     * useDisk: The partitions that doesn't fit in memory are stored in Disk, all options that contains DISK activates this flag.
     * useMemory:The RDD will be stored in memory or be directly written to disk (only DISK_ONLY sets this flag to false).
-    * useOfHeap: The RDD will be stored outside the executor.
+    * useOfHeap: The RDD will be stored outside the executor (for example in S3).
     * deserialized: The RDD will be stored as deserialized java objects.
 This is activated with options that contains _SER like MEMORY_ONLY_SER.
     * replication: Integer that controls the number of copies persisted into the cluster (defaults to 1).
 Options that ends in 2 like DISK_ONLY_2 stores two copies of the data.